 The JEDI collaboration would like to request a beam time to test an improved spin phase-lock feedback system.
-This will allow, for the first time, the direct measurement of the deuteron electric dipole moment using the oscillation frequency of the vertical polarization P_y instead of only using the initial slope of P_y .
+This will allow, for the first time, the direct measurement of deuteron electric dipole moment using the frequency of oscillation the vertical polarization P_y instead of only using the initial slope of P_y .
 Consequently, upon success, the EDM resonance strength could be mapped out as a function of the Wien filter phase and solenoid field.

-For this investigation we would like to request 1 week of machine development time and 1 week of measurement time, to be tentatively scheduled at the end of the 4^{th} quarter 2019 (November/December).
+For this investigation we would like to request 1 week of machine development time and 1 week of measurement time, to be tentatively scheduled at the end of the 3^{rd} quarter 2020 (September).